rrochlin/BangersMusicBot/README.md

 # BangersMusicBot
-Music Bot for the Boys
+Music Bot JUST for the Boys AND NO ONE ELSE!